Android Oreo's Rollback Protection Will Block OS Downgrades - Slashdot

 Splash screen (Score:2)

 Can malware use this to prevent patching?
-(Score:2)
+(Score:3)

 One potential flaw in this mechanism: I think a malware image can prevent rolling back to a known-good image by setting the rollback indexes to ridiculously high value, say 2147483647 (2**31-1).

 This diagram [googlesource.com] shows how the workflow is supposed to proceed.
 If Mallory gets her verification key onto your device (either by social engineering or another flaw), then her custom malware image can be booted by the device in locked mode.
-The user will get a warning about this being a custom OS (good!), but then the ro
+The user will get a warning about this being a custom OS (good!), but then the rollback index values in Mallory's image are written to the stored rollback index values (bad!).
+If I then attempt to go back to Oreo 8.0, it won't let me.

+A better mechanism would be to have a set of stored rollback index values per verification key, not a global set per device.
+Then I could roll back to the stock factory image from a Mallory's malware image.

 This has no advantages other than making it hard for users to install ROMs or to revert to a previous official ROM to restore missing functionality.